Speeding Ticket FAQs

 You can petition the court to grant you a limited driving privilege.
 If approved by the court, this limited driving privilege will permit you to drive to and from work.

-Kreger Thacker’s North Carolina Speeding Ticket and Traffic Defense Attorneys serve clients charged with speeding and other traffic violations in Durham County, Guilford County (including the cities of Gibsonville, Greensboro, High Point, Jamestown, Oak Ridge, Pleasant Garden, Sedalia, Stokesdale, Summerfield and Whitsett) and Orange County (including the cities of Carrboro, Chapel Hill and Hillsborough).
+Kreger Law Firm’s North Carolina Speeding Ticket and Traffic Defense Attorneys serve clients charged with speeding and other traffic violations in Durham County, Guilford County (including the cities of Gibsonville, Greensboro, High Point, Jamestown, Oak Ridge, Pleasant Garden, Sedalia, Stokesdale, Summerfield and Whitsett) and Orange County (including the cities of Carrboro, Chapel Hill and Hillsborough).